 Rules and Conditions 146

 Rule Syntax 147

 Condition Types 150

 Server Behavior When Distributing Feature Counts to Partitions 152

 When a New Model Definition Is Uploaded 152

 When the Feature Count Changes on the License Server 153

 When Clients Return or Renew Counts to the Server 153

 Basic Redistribution Rules 153

 Order of Redistributing Counts 154

 Server Behavior when Assigning Features to Clients 154

 Partitions vs. Reservations 156

 Comparison of Partitions and Reservations 157

 Impact of Partitions Functionality on Using Reservations 158

-Migrating Reservations to Partitions 158
+Transitioning from Reservations to Partitions 158

-Returning to Reservations after Migrating to Partitions 159
+Returning to Reservations after Transitioning to Partitions 159

 Limitations of Partitions 159

-L icense Reservations .
-160
+Li cense Reservations 159

 Overview of Reservation Types 160

-Reservation Hierarchy 161
+Reservation Hierarchy 160

-Managing Reservations 162
+Managing Reservations 161

 Definitions in JSON Format 162

-Add a New Reservation Group.
-163
+Add a New Reservation Group 162

-Add or Delete Reservations in an Existing Group 164
+Add or Delete Reservations in an Existing Group 163

 Disabled Reservations 164

-License Allocation on the Server 165
+License Allocation on the Server.
+164

-When Adding a Reservation Group 165
+When Adding a Reservation Group 164

-When Feature Counts Change on the Server 166
+When Feature Counts Change on the Server 165

-Processing the Capability Request When Reservations Are Used 166
+Processing the Capability Request When Reservations Are Used

 Basic Process for Granting Licenses.
-166
+165

-Example Scenarios of the Basic Process for Granting Licenses 167
+Example Scenarios of the Basic Process for Granting Licenses 166

-Reservation Limitations 169
+Reservation Limitations 168

-0 nline Synchronization to the Back Office .
-169
+0 nline Synchronization to the Back Office 168

 Enablement 169

-Data Synchronized During Online Synchronization 170
+Data Synchronized During Online Synchronization 169

-Configuring the Synchronization 170
+Configuring the Synchronization 169

-0 ffline Synchronization to the Back Office .
-170
+01 ffline Synchronization to the Back Office 169

-Configuring Synchronization Page Size 171
+Configuring Synchronization Page Size 170

-Synchronization Tools 171
+Synchronization Tools 170

 Offline Synchronization Process 171

-S tatus of Synchronization to the Back Office
+St atus of Synchronization to the Back Office 173

-ynchronization From the Back Office
+nchronization From the Back Office

-Enablement
+-, Enablement

 Synchronization Process

 Viewing Restored Data

 Reviewing Synchronization Settings

+-

 License Server Failover .
-176
+175

-Configuring Server Failover 176
+Configuring Server Failover .
+175

-Editing Failover Configuration Settings 178
+Editing Failover Configuration Settings .
+177

-(Optional) Automatic Registration of the Failover Pair 178
+(Optional) Automatic Registration of the Failover Pair .
+178

-Additional Failover Considerations 179
+Additional Failover Considerations .
+178

 Outgoing HTTPS .
+179

+Default Server Configuration .
+179

+Server Configuration When Another Certificate Is Used .
+179

+New Installations .
 180

-Default Server Configuration 180

-Server Configuration When Another Certificate Is Used 180

-New Installations 181

-Existing Installations 181
+Existing Installations .
+180

 Incoming HTTPS .
 182

-Step 1: Obtain Certificate 183
+Step 1: Obtain Certificate .
+182

-Step 2: Enable Access to "server" Certificate 183
+Step 2: Enable Access to "server" Certificate .
+182

-New Installations 183
+New Installations .
+182

-Existing Installations 184
+Existing Installations .
+183

-Step 4: Define Scope of HTTPS Communications 185
+Step 4: Define Scope of HTTPS Communications .
+184

 Proxy Support for Communication with the Back Office .
+184

+Configuring the License Server for Proxy Support .
 185

-Configuring the License Server for Proxy Support 186

-Proxy Configuration Basics
+Proxy Configuration Basics .
+185

-Supported Proxy Parameters.
+Supported Proxy Parameters .
+185

+Parameter Format .
+185

+Obfuscating the Proxy Password .
 186

-Parameter Format 186

-Obfuscating the Proxy Password 187

 Trusted Storage Backup and Restoration .
+186

+Overview of the Backup Process

+Running a Trusted Storage Restoration .
 187

-Overview of the Backup Process

-Running a Trusted Storage Restoration

-Public Key Upload
+Public Key Upload .
+188

-6 Managing a CLS Instance 191
+6 Managing a CLS Instance 189

-Attributes of the CLS Instance .
-191
+Attributes of the CLS Instance

-Searching for a CLS Instance .
-192
+Searching for a CLS Instance

-Working with CLS Instances .
-193
+Working with CLS Instances

-View the History of a License Server
+View the History of a License Server.

 View Served Clients of a CLS Instance

-Map Entitlements to a CLS Instance 194
+Map Entitlements to a CLS Instance

-Remove Licenses from a CLS Instance 194
+Remove Licenses from a CLS Instance

-Move a CLS Instance 195
+Move a CLS Instance

-Creating a CLS Instance .
-195
+Creating a CLS Instance

+-

-Managing Administrative Security .
-196
+Managing Administrative Security

 Set Your Administrator Password

-Create and Manage Other User Accounts

 Manage the License Server

-0,
+Manage the License server . тао

-A Reference: License Server Policy Settings 199
+A Reference: License Server Policy Settings 197